webdeveloperdharma/company/README.md

 7. views.py (Employee) - Using a generic class-based view use the form in #6 in a create view for Employee objects.
 		Is your models.py class for Employee compatible with the form and view?
-Sol : Yes the Employee model is compatible with both form and view.
+**Solution : Yes the Employee model is compatible with both form and view.
 Employee model is being used in ModelForm and this
-				ModelForm is being used for class based CreateView
+	     ModelForm is being used for class based CreateView**

 8. What template files would be required for the views in #5 and #7 to work?
 Where would you put these files?
-Sol :	For #5 : 'department_list.html' is required for the list of Department objects
+**Solution : For #5 : 'department_list.html' is required for the list of Department objects
 	     For #5 : 'department_detail.html' is required for the details of individual Department object.
 	     For #7 : 'employee_form.html' is required for the displaying the form and creating a user.

-		All these files were kept in "company\staff\templates" folder i.e. inside the staff application.
+	     All these files were kept in "company\staff\templates" folder i.e. inside the staff application.**